-I realised how selective we are over trees when interviewing another politician (then Shadow Rural Affairs Min – now Chair of the Environmental Audit Committee) 8 years ago.
-Mary Creagh gave me her own copy of a government report ‘Combating Climate Change – a role for forests’ (the Read Report), with the impression, that while no doubt important, it was quite a dense read.
-It is.
-But also slightly inconvenient as to not fitting the current narrative of native-only please or finding much space in the Agriculture Bill.
+I now realise how selective we are over trees having interviewed the then Shadow Rural Affairs Minister, and once Chair of the Environmental Audit Committee, back in 2010.
+Mary Creagh gave me her own copy of a government report ‘Combating Climate Change – a role for forests’ (the Read Report).
+Was it too far ahead of it’s time?

-When my father left the Forestry Commission in 1989, he undertook a Winston Churchill Memorial Trust and used knowledge gleaned on his global travels to become an early instigator of Continuous Cover Forestry in the UK – a more nuanced form of forest management than merely ‘plant, thin, clear fell, repeat’.
-In his own transition in forestry practice, he has been able to critically review, like Aldo Leopold, a continuum of landscapes ebbing and flowing in response to policy, climate, markets, and public opinion.
+A more nuanced form of forest management than ‘plant, thin, clear-fell, repeat’.
+In his own transition in forestry practice, he had been able to critically review the continuum of landscapes ebbing and flowing in response to policy, climate, markets, and public opinion.